OutSorcerer/pocket-automl-android-tutorial/README.md

 ### Applications

-Do you have a task in your area of expertise that can be solved with a help of an image classification model running in a mobile app?
-Like sorting lego bricks or controlling a robot with hand gestures.
+Do you have a task at hand that can be solved with a help of an image classification model running in a mobile app?
+It could be sorting lego bricks or controlling a robot with hand gestures.

 I will be excited to know what you have built with the help of Pocket AutoML and this tutorial and will add links to Play Store or GitHub into this document.